steven4354/mnist-convolutional/README.md

 # mnist-convolutional

-Applying a convolutional neural network to the MNIST dataset
+Applying a leNet neural network to the MNIST dataset (convolution + maxpooling + dense)